S-75 Dvina

 This system first gained international fame when an S-75 battery, using the newer, longer-range, higher-altitude V-750VN (13D) missile was deployed in the 1960 U-2 incident, when it shot down the U-2 of Francis Gary Powers overflying the Soviet Union on May 1, 1960.
 The system was also deployed in Cuba during the Cuban Missile Crisis, when it shot down another U-2 (piloted by Rudolf Anderson) overflying Cuba on October 27, 1962, almost precipitating a nuclear war.
-North Vietnamese forces used the S-75 extensively during the Vietnam War to successfully defend Hanoi and Haiphong against US bombing.
+North Vietnamese forces used the S-75 extensively during the Vietnam War to semi-successfully defend Hanoi and Haiphong against US bombing.
 It was produced in the People's Republic of China under the names HQ-1 (under licence) and HQ-2 (modified, named FT-2000A).
 Egyptian engineers produced a reverse-engineered S-75 with the name Tayir-as-Sabah.

 History

 Development

 In the early 1950s, the United States Air Force rapidly accelerated its development of long-range jet bombers carrying nuclear weapons.
 The USAF program led to the deployment of Boeing B-47 Stratojet supported by aerial refueling aircraft to extend its range deep into the Soviet Union.
 The USAF quickly followed the B-47 with the development of the Boeing B-52 Stratofortress, which had greater range and payload than the B-47.
-The range, speed, and payload of these U.S. bombers posed a significant threat to the Soviet Union in the event of a war between the two countries.
+The range, speed, and payload of these US bombers posed a significant threat to the Soviet Union in the event of a war between the two countries.

 Consequently, the Soviets initiated the development of improved air defence systems.
 Although the Soviet Air Defence Forces had large numbers of anti-aircraft artillery (AAA), including radar-directed batteries, the limitations of guns versus high-altitude jet bombers were obvious.
 Therefore, the Soviet Air Defence Forces began the development of missile systems to replace the World War II-vintage gun defences.

 In 1953, KB-2 began the development of what became the S-75 under the direction of Pyotr Grushin.
 This program focused on producing a missile which could bring down a large, non-maneuvering, high-altitude aircraft.
 As such it did not need to be highly maneuverable, merely fast and able to resist aircraft counter-measures.
 For such a pioneering system, development proceeded rapidly, and testing began a few years later.
 In 1957, the wider public first became aware of the S-75 when the missile was shown at that year's May Day parade in Moscow.